Why Did My Mortgage Go Up $400: Uncovering the Surprising Reasons

 2. Escrow Account Adjustments

-An escrow account is a separate account held by your lender to cover expenses like property taxes and homeowners insurance.
+An escrow account is a separate account held by your lender to cover expenses like property taxes and homeowners’ insurance.
 The lender collects a portion of these expenses each month along with your mortgage payment and uses the funds to pay them when they become due.
-Sometimes, changes in property taxes or insurance premiums can lead to adjustments in your escrow account, resulting in an increase in your monthly payment.
+Sometimes, changes in property taxes or insurance premiums can result in adjustments to your escrow account, leading to an increase in your monthly payment.

 3. Insurance Premium Changes